Tushargh29/transonic_shock_buffet/naca_simulation_setup.md

 - **LES**: Uses large-eddy simulation (LES) or detached-eddy simulation (DES) modelling.
 In our setup we have chosen **kOmegaSST RAS model**.

-_printCoeffs_: on i.e _…Coeffs_ dictionary is printed to standard output when the model is created at the beginning of a run.

 ---